 The proposed development will be outward oriented.
 Multifamily residential and commercial buildings will be oriented toward the site's frontage along MD 725.
-However, as discussed above, Urban Design staff believes that active street fronts should be achieved by locating the commercial/retail uses close to MD 725 and by providing active storefronts at ground level in the Phase I development envelope, in order to allow synergy among different commercial/retail uses.
-How buildings relate to the street and other urban design considerations must be addressed at the time of DSP to ensure continued conformance with this requirement.
+However, as discussed above, the Planning Board finds that the applicant should consider providing active street fronts by locating the commercial/retail uses or other public oriented functions close to MD 725 and by providing active storefronts at ground level in the Phase I development envelope, in order to allow synergy among different commercial/retail uses.
+How buildings relate to the street and other urban design considerations will be addressed at the time of DSP to ensure continued conformance with this requirement.